psy0rz/admute/README.md

  * Gray: Its not sure
  * Green: Its sure the image is detected (similarity above config.detect_threshold )

-If its detected for config.detected_frames frames the it will actually act on it.
+If its detected for config.detected_frames frames, it will actually act on it.
 (And show DETECTED)

 Tune the parameters in config.py if needed.